Caring pediatric nurses are available 24/7 to help answer your health questions.

 Treatment for shin pain or shin splints could include the following:

-The goal of rehabilitation at our Sports Medicine Program for Young Athletes is to get your child back to normal activities as soon as it’s safely possible.
+The goal of rehabilitation at our Sports Medicine Center is to get your child back to normal activities as soon as it’s safely possible.

 Orthopaedic Surgery